MarkStringer/MarkStringer.github.io/_posts/2017-05-20-Commitment_and_Consistency_and_The_Planning_Fallacy_What_we_talked_on_Tuesday_12th_November.markdown

+---
+title: Commmitment and Consistency and the Planning Fallacy
+layout: post
+---

-#What did I talk about at "Late and Over-Budget"?
+# What did I talk about at "Late and Over-Budget"?
 Commitment and Consistency

 *Next Late and Over-Budget Seminar is 6:30 at the Half Moon Theatre on Tuesday 10th December 2013*